cisagov/ScubaGear/Testing/Readme.md

 ### Service Principal Account ###

-Functional testing of ScubaGear can be executed in two modes: interactive mode, using your personal tenant credentials, and non-interactive service principal and certificate thumbprint.
+Functional testing of ScubaGear can be executed in two modes: interactive mode, using your personal tenant credentials, and non-interactive mode, using a service principal and certificate thumbprint.
 ScubaGear developer and testing team members are provided with credentials for each test tenant that can be used for interactive mode testing.

 In addition, they should also be setup to use the "ScubaGear Functional Test Orchestrator" service principal app.
 To do this, provide your end-system certificate and thumbprint to the tenant Global Administrator.
-The Global Administrator will provide you with an AppID that would be needed in subsequent test execution steps.
+The Global Administrator will provide you with an AppID that will be needed in subsequent test execution steps.

 #### Generating client certificate on the test system
 In order to use functional testing service principal, your test system need to be setup with a client certificate.
 Use the following powershell script to generate client certificate: